 The Tufts-in-London program offers options for students in nearly every major at Tufts, as it partners with four top-tier institutions: University College London (UCL), Royal Holloway University of London (RHUL), SOAS, and University of the Arts London (UAL).
 Enrollment in the full-year program is encouraged, but select options are available for semester-long study.

 The Tufts-in-Madrid program is offered as a semester- or year-long program of academic study and partners with Autonomous University of Madrid (UAM) and the University of Alcalá de Henares (UAH).
 Designed to suit students with a variety of academic interests, the program combines a curated curriculum of in-house, seminar-style courses with the opportunity to enroll in courses offered at the two local host institutions.

-Tufts in Oxford maintains an agreement with Pembroke College, through which a select few qualified Tufts students may spend an academic year as fully-integrated visiting students.
+Tufts-in-Oxford maintains an agreement with Pembroke College (University of Oxford), through which a select few qualified Tufts students may spend an academic year as fully-integrated visiting students.
 Pembroke College was founded in 1624 and has a student body of 500.
 It is a friendly and informal college that emphasizes intellectual activity, but also values sports, drama, and music.